Hadith 9 — Commands and Prohibitions: The Path of Submission

 Some examples:

-- If you cannot afford zakah—it is not required
+- If you cannot afford zakah—it is not required of you

-We should not say: "I can't"—when we can.
-We should not seek shortcuts—when we are capable of doing more.
+But this mercy must not be abused.
+We should not say "I can't" when we can.
+We should not seek shortcuts when we are capable of doing more.
+We should not use this principle as an excuse for laziness.

 [Quote,Ibn Rajab,,"The believer does not look for excuses to disobey—he looks for every door to obey."]

-Part 3: The Danger of Excessive Questioning
+Part 3: The Fatal Mistake of Previous Nations

-The Prophet ﷺ said: "Verily, it was only excessive questioning and their disagreeing with their Prophets that destroyed those before you."
+Now we come to the warning: "Verily, it was only excessive questioning and their disagreeing with their Prophets that destroyed those before you."

-Look at the story of Banu Isra'il:
+Look at the famous story in Surah al-Baqarah:

 [Quran,2:67-71,"And ˹remember˺ when Moses said to his people, 'Allah commands you to sacrifice a cow.'
 They replied, 'Are you mocking us?'
 Moses responded, 'I seek refuge in Allah from acting foolishly!'
 They said, 'Call upon your Lord to clarify for us what type ˹of cow˺ it should be!'
 He replied, 'Allah says, 'The cow should neither be old nor young but in between.
 So do as you are commanded!'
 They said, 'Call upon your Lord to specify for us its colour.'
 He replied, 'Allah says, 'It should be a bright yellow cow—pleasant to see.''
 Again they said, 'Call upon your Lord so that He may make clear to us which cow, for all cows look the same to us.
 Then, Allah willing, we will be ˹rightly˺ guided.'
 He replied, 'Allah says, 'It should have been used neither to till the land nor water the fields; wholesome and without blemish.''
 They said, 'Now you have come with the truth.'
 Yet they still slaughtered it hesitantly!"]